 There is not any surprise that sexual harassment has turned out to be a global issue.
 Neither any particular country is to be blamed for gender discrimination and female harassment at work nor any specific industry nor social demographic.
 It is an issue that affects almost everyone.
-From the developed United States to the underdeveloped Asian countries, the workplace bullying and sexual harassment have affected many.
+From the developed United States to underdeveloped Asian countries, workplace bullying and sexual harassment have affected many.

-As more and more women are entering the workforce across the world, myriad sexual harassment cases have come to sight in past fifteen years.
+As more and more women are entering the workforce across the world, myriad sexual harassment cases have come to sight in the past fifteen years.
 According to a poll by MSN, more than 30 percent of people in the United States report to having been sexually harassed at the workplace.
 For women, the circumstances are more awful.
 More than 45 percent of women in the United States admit that they have been sexually harassed at work.
 Nearly half of the women between the ages of 30 and 44 reported experiencing workplace harassment.
 Around 47 percent of women between the ages of 45 and 64 said that they were sexually harassed at work.
-More than 41 percent of the younger women aging 18 to 20 reported that have been sexually harassed at work.
+More than 41 percent of the younger women aging 18 to 20 reported that they have been sexually harassed at work.
 The 40 percent of the women of age 65 and older said they were harassed at work.
 It is not just women who get affected by workplace sexual harassment.
 Almost 15 percent of men said that they were sexually harassed at work.

 What actually is Sexual Harassment?

-Sexual harassment can be explained as bullying of a sexual nature including uninvited sexual advances, verbal or physical harassment of sexual nature, request for sexual favor, unsolicited or incorrect assurance of incentive in return of sexual favor.
-Sexual harassment is illegal in all its form.
+Sexual harassment can be explained as bullying of a sexual nature including uninvited sexual advances, verbal or physical harassment of sexual nature, request for sexual favor, and unsolicited or incorrect assurance of incentive in return of sexual favor.
+Sexual harassment is illegal in all its forms.
 According to the Equal Employment Opportunity Commission (EEOC) in the United States, It is unlawful to harass a person, who is an applicant or employer, on the basis of that person’s sex.

 How to Recognize Sexual Harassment